December 21, 2018

 1. Reconsider the ‘free bar’

-Although employees often like having unlimited or excessive alcohol this can be a downfall in Christmas parties.
-You could consider distributing tokens for a limited number of drinks.
-Alternatively, you could allow employees to buy their own drinks and put your money into other things such as raffle prizes to remove the emphasis on alcohol.
+Although employees often enjoy unlimited alcohol, this can be their downfall at Christmas parties.
+So consider distributing tokens for a limited number of drinks.
+Alternatively, ask employees to buy their own drinks and put your money into other things.
+For instance, have a raffle with great prizes – and remove the emphasis on alcohol.

 2. Be mindful of the dangers of drink driving the morning after a work Christmas Party